Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 Night Market Alive with Music and Craft Beer

-Definitely.
-Sayulita’s surfing culture is celebrated year-round with events like the Festival Sayulita and SUP Challenge, often timed with national holidays and long weekends.
+Yes.
+Sayulita’s surf culture comes alive throughout the year with events like Festival Sayulita and the Starboard Sayulita SUP Festival, many of which coincide with national holidays and long weekends.

 Do businesses stay open during holidays?

-Most restaurants and shops remain open to welcome travelers, though a few may close on Christmas Day or New Year’s for family celebrations.
+Most restaurants, cafés, and shops remain open during holidays, although some may close on Christmas Day or New Year’s Day so staff can celebrate with family.

 What is Independence Day like in Sayulita?